 If you prefer, you can deploy the app from Eclipse rather than the command line.
-The IBM Eclipse Tools for Bluemix provide features such as remote debugging and incremental updates.
-Note: Bluemix is now called IBM Cloud.
+The IBM Eclipse Tools for IBM Cloud provide features such as remote debugging and incremental updates.
+Note: IBM Cloud is now called IBM Cloud.

 Import the app into Eclipse by selecting File -> Import -> Maven from the menu, and then select Existing Maven Projects.

-You’ll need to create a Bluemix server definition:
+You’ll need to create an IBM Cloud server definition:

 Then you can run your application on IBM Cloud:

 I’ve stepped through how I designed my habit tracking device and connected it to the IBM Watson IoT Platform to send and receive data to a NoSQL database and with a cloud application.
 I described how to configure a Cloudant NoSQL DB service and an IoT Platform service on IBM Cloud, which provides an MQTT broker for sending and receiving data from the habit tracking IoT device, and a data historian service to automatically persist the MQTT messages to the Cloudant DB.
 I also stepped through how to deploy and connect these services to a cloud application developed in Java.

 I outlined how I developed the habit tracking IoT device software with MicroPython, as well as describing how I built the device using a Feather Huzzah ESP8266 IoT development kit.
 Using the development kit simplified the development of the device and provided the electronic components required to develop the basic device behavior with a button to trigger sending MQTT events, and a piezo buzzer for notification.
 Using the kit saved time sourcing individual components and removed the issue of whether the components would be compatible with the microcontroller and whether they would work well with MicroPython.
 I also showed how it was possible to extend the capabilities of the development kit by adding an OLED screen and neopixel ring, which are supported by MicroPython libraries.